Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Experiments and Results

 Following the methodology presented in Sec. \ref{sec:meth-sol-pred}, we first generate the datasets $\mathcal{D}_{\rm opt\text{-}b}$ and $\mathcal{D}_{\rm opt\text{-}m}$ from the dataset $\mathcal{D}$ (described in Sec. \ref{sec:exp-datasets}).
 Having both datasets allows us to compare the two different training strategies: training with a single target (quasi-optimal solution), and training with the best solutions found (which include the quasi-optimal solutions).
 The data is divided into training, validation, and test sets.
 The training sets contain the 200 small instances from $\mathcal{D}$, with 9, 13 or 18 jobs, while the validation and test sets contain, each, 20 large instances from $\mathcal{D}$, with 20, 22 or 24 jobs, such that no instance is used in both validation and test (empty intersection).

 The models are trained according to the description provided in Sec. \ref{sec:meth-sol-pred}.
 Both when training with the best solution for each instance and when training with multiple solutions, the models are trained using Adam to minimize the BCE between the prediction and the targets.

-The validation set is used to perform hyperparameter tuning.
-More specifically, learning rate, size, number of hidden features ($d$), graph convolution (from the two presented in Sec. \ref{sec:gnns}), whether the convolutions would share parameters or not, and number of layers ($L$) are determined through random search.
-In our experiments with training with the best solution, SatGNN performed best on the validation set with 2 layers, 64 hidden features at each layer, and a learning rate of $10^{-2}$.
-When training with multiple solutions, SatGNN performed best with 3 layers, 256 hidden features, and a $10^{-3}$ learning rate.
-On both scenarios, sharing the parameters across graph convolutions and using the SAGE graph convolution was the best choice.
+We tune the hyperparameters of the models by performing a random search and evaluating the models' performance on the validation set.
+More specifically, we optimize the learning rate, number of convolutional layers ($L$), number of hidden features ($d$), graph convolutional operator, and whether or not the convolutions share the parameters.
+Table~\ref{tab:hp-tuning} shows the ranges and best values found.
+We provide further details on the hyperparameter tuning, including a sensitivity analysis, in \ref{appx:hp-tuning}.
+Nonetheless, we underscore that the most impactful hyperparameters were the learning rate and the choice of graph convolution.
+In particular, the choice of the SAGE convolutional operator was strongly correlated with lower validation losses for both the models trained with the best solution and those trained with multiple targets.

-We use the validation set to perform early-stopping of the training, i.e., during the training budget (100 epochs), we pick the model that performed the best on the validation set.
+Our training stopping criteria is determined through the validation set, i.e., from all epochs of our training budget (100 epochs), we pick the model that achieves the lowest validation loss.
 The training curve for both training approaches can be seen in Figure \ref{fig:opt-training-curves}.
-After training with the best solution, the average BCE on the validation set was 0.2887 and on the test set 0.2873.
-After training with multiple solutions, the average BCE on the validation set was 0.2451 and on the test set 0.2482.
+After training with the best solution, the average BCE on the validation set is 0.2887 and on the test set 0.2873.
+After training with multiple solutions, the average BCE on the validation set is 0.2451 and on the test set 0.2482.
 Although the BCE values are not comparable across training approaches, the small difference between the validation and the test sets for both approaches indicates no sign of overfitting.

+To grasp the actual performance of the models in the optimality prediction, we evaluate both on the test set after training.
+Because of the high number of variables, neither could predict all variable assignments of any instance perfectly.
+However, when considering each variable assignment individually, the model trained with multiple solutions and the model trained with the best solutions achieved 90\% and 88\% average accuracy, respectively.
+We point out that the data is naturally biased towards zero assignments, as most jobs pass most of the time inactive (not assigned to run) when there are many jobs to be scheduled.
+Given the imbalance of the data, the performance of both models is better visualized in Figure~\ref{fig:confusion-matrices}.
+Furthermore, the model trained with multiple solutions achieved an F1 score of 0.72, while the model trained with the best solutions achieved an F1 score of 0.68.